 Celebrating Excellence in Immunization Program Management

-AIM recognizes that immunization program managers are central to the success of our nation’s immunization efforts.
-AIM members ensure vaccines reach the thousands of providers who provide COVID-19 vaccination and the 44,000+ providers and physicians enrolled in the Vaccines for Children program.
-Members do the hard and necessary work to lead the nation’s network of immunization programs—supporting information systems that track vaccinations, monitoring vaccination progress, containing outbreaks, and informing and educating consumers.
+Immunization program managers are central to the success of our nation’s immunization efforts.
+AIM members do the hard and necessary work to lead the nation’s network of immunization programs—supporting information systems that track vaccinations, monitoring vaccination progress, containing outbreaks, and informing and educating consumers.
 They work year-round to develop and implement strategies to ensure that immunization coverage rates remain high, and that babies, adolescents, and adults are protected from vaccine-preventable disease.

-AIM is proud to celebrate the hard work, innovation, and commitment to excellence shown by program managers throughout the nation.
+Through hosting the following awards, AIM is proud to celebrate the hard work, innovation, and commitment to excellence shown by program managers throughout the nation and by immunization leaders and partners who serve as vital collaborators to our members.

 The Natalie J. Smith, MD Award is presented in memory of AIM member Natalie J. Smith’s outstanding management and leadership skills.
 It was established to recognize the contributions of an immunization program manager who has demonstrated the high ideals, innovation, and commitment to excellence in immunization practices that characterized Dr. Smith’s career.
 The award recognizes accomplishments and visionary leadership that have had a significant impact on achieving city, state, territory, and/or national vaccine-preventable disease goals and is the highest form of recognition for immunization program managers.